gml4gtk/demekgraph/README.md

 The thesis first gives an introduction to graph drawing, then the implemented algorithms are described in detail and the interface and usage of the library are illustrated on a sample application.
 The quality of drawings produced by the library is evaluated by comparing them with drawings produced by a popular graph drawing tool dot.
 For nodes with variable (x,y) sizes updates must be made and horizontal_compaction() must be done different
+The input dot graph only supports minimal part of dot language read the updated/example/draw/parser.hpp C++ source

 This is example of the generated svg images